 Marketing Your Home Tutor Business

 An effective tool for marketing your home tutor business is business cards!
 You can pass out business cards to your current clients for them to share with family and friends.
 You may also ask to leave your cards at other businesses or locations you think would attract attention.
 Leaving a small pile of your cards at a local library would be a great idea.
 In order for your business cards to catch the eyes of future clients, you’ll need to design a logo.
+Perhaps a character logo of yourself.
 Choose colors, symbols, and lettering that will attract attention without making your business card look crowded.
 An appealing design is an easy way to get the ball rolling in marketing.

 On A Smaller Scale